Lucky-victory/donare-frontend/README.md

 npm install
 ```
 ## Usage
-Once you have completed the installation, you can run Daovation using the following
+Once you have completed the installation, you can run Donare using the following
 command:
 ```bash
 npm run dev